 The debate over whether to own, earn or pay for your content remains hotly contested.
-The three avenues offer marketers different ways of integrating content marketing into their strategy, with each giving its own benefits and, inevitably, the occasional challenge.
+The three avenues offer marketers different ways of integrating content marketing into their strategy.
+Each gives its own benefits and, inevitably, the occasional challenge.

 So how should marketers decide which is most appropriate, and when?
 First of all, you have to know the difference.

-In our digital-dominated era, social media has made earned content easily shareable and often free to marketers looking to increase brand exposure.
+In our digital-dominated era, social media has made earned content easily shareable.
+It’s free to marketers looking to increase brand exposure.
 Yet despite the wide reach and low cost offered by earned content, the lack of control and dependency on the goodwill of your consumers imposes some limits on its potential as a marketing tool.

 Econsultancy argues that the three key words for owned content are quality, persuasiveness and relevance.
-The obvious value of owned content is having the creative freedom and control to promote your brand’s self-image, but is still not a flawless, linear route into driving customer loyalty and sales.
+The obvious value of owned content is having the creative freedom and control to promote your brand’s self-image.
+But, it isn’t a flawless, linear route into driving customer loyalty and sales.

-3) Paid content – With so much noise in the content sphere, sometimes paying for your content can feel like the only way to get your brand voice heard.
+With so much noise in the content sphere, sometimes paying for your content can feel like the only way to get your brand voice heard.
 Paid content is often best thought of as more traditional advertising, in which brands pay for space on a platform.
-That this platform can be anything from a magazine column to a sponsored LinkedIn article is important, as it offers brands variety and scope to target new, specific audiences depending on the message.
+That this platform can be anything from a magazine column to a sponsored LinkedIn article is important.
+It offers brands variety and scope to target new, specific audiences depending on the message.